mbelsare/imdb-sentiment-analysis/README.md

 The core contribution of this project is the SentimentWeightedLoss class, which extends the standard `BCEWithLogitsLoss` with three important weighting mechanisms:

 #### 1. Review Length Weighting
 Movie reviews vary significantly in length, from a few sentences to several paragraphs.
-Our hypothesis is that:
+The hypothesis is that:

 Very short reviews might be too terse to provide adequate context Very long reviews might contain irrelevant information or repetition